ecstacy heros

 How Can a Drug Offense Affect a College Student?

 If you are a Princeton student or you attend school at another college in NJ and you were caught selling or in possession of Ecstasy, you could be in a heap of trouble.
 New Jersey law is especially harsh when it comes to drug offenses.
-Plus, according to New Jersey law, any person who commits a drug offense on school grounds, in addition to any sentence imposed by the court, must perform at least 100 hours of community service.
+Plus, according to New Jersey law, if you commit a possession offense on school grounds, within 1,000 feet of school property, or on a school bus, and you are not sentenced to prison, the court must also impose at least 100 hours of community service.
+Additionally, these charges can seep out into the public, and a background check could cost a good student their dream job.

 Contact a Mercer County Ecstasy Defense Lawyer